ebrensi/heatflask/backend/README.md

   * install all the python dependencies

 ### Setup local environment variables
-You will need to have a shell script in the [`/backend`](/backend/) directory called `.env`, that contains environment variables specific to your machine.
+You will need to have a shell script in the [`/backend`](/backend/) directory called `activate`, that contains environment variables specific to your machine.
 That file should only be on your machine, and not part of this repo.
-There is a line in [`.gitignore`](/.gitignore) that excludes `.env` from the repo so you won't accidentally push it to Github.
+There is a line in [`.gitignore`](/.gitignore) that excludes `activate` from the repo so you won't accidentally push it to Github.
 There is a template file already set up for you, called [`.env.tmp`](/backend/.env.tmp).
-The `dev-install-backend` script should rename `.env.tmp` to `.env` after it completes.
+The `dev-install-backend` script should rename `.env.tmp` to `activate` after it completes.

 In order to access Strava you will need to have a Strava account, with an app defined.
 [Here](https://developers.strava.com/docs/getting-started/) are the instructions for how to do that.
 Strava will give you a client-id and a client-secret.
-Include them in your `.env` file as
+Include them in your `source activate` file as

 ```bash
 export STRAVA_CLIENT_ID="...""